miyagipipi/ZRAG/README.md

 </details>

-## LightRAG API
+## ZestRAG API

-The LightRAG Server is designed to provide Web UI and API support.  **For more information about LightRAG Server, please refer to [LightRAG Server](./lightrag/api/README.md).**
+The ZestRAG Server is designed to provide Web UI and API support.  **For more information about ZestRAG Server, please refer to [ZestRAG Server](./zestrag/api/README.md).**

 ## Graph Visualization

-The LightRAG Server offers a comprehensive knowledge graph visualization feature.
-It supports various gravity layouts, node queries, subgraph filtering, and more. **For more information about LightRAG Server, please refer to [LightRAG Server](./lightrag/api/README.md).**
+The ZestRAG Server offers a comprehensive knowledge graph visualization feature.
+It supports various gravity layouts, node queries, subgraph filtering, and more. **For more information about ZestRAG Server, please refer to [ZestRAG Server](./zestrag/api/README.md).**

 ![iShot_2025-03-23_12.40.08](./README.assets/iShot_2025-03-23_12.40.08.png)